sendwithus/competencies/competencies/slack.md

 You edit messages appropriately.

-You know how to use snippets and posts.
+You know how to use snippets.

 You know how to pin items and what they're useful for.